callmeyaz/mutation-tracker/README.md

 ## Documentation

 ### MutationTracker

+below is the list of functions and properties available with mutation-tracker.

 | Property/Function  |  Description |
 | ------------ | ------------ |
 |  MutationTracker<T, Values>(target: Values, config: MutationConfig<T>) | constructor   |